camunda/camunda-docs-manual/content/update/minor/717-to-718/jboss.md

 The following steps describe how to update the Camunda artifacts on a Wildfly/JBoss EAP 7 in a shared process engine scenario.
 Throughout the procedure, refer to the [update guide][update-guide].

-If not already done, download the [Camunda Platform 7.18 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.18/) or [Camunda Platform 7.18 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.18/).
-In the following instructions, `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.
+If not already done, download the [Camunda Platform 7.18 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.18/).

 The update procedure takes the following steps: